pypy/pypy/pypy/doc/faq.rst

 Do I have to rewrite my programs in RPython?
 --------------------------------------------

-No.  And you shouldn't try.
-First and foremost, RPython is a language that is designed to write interpreters in.
+No, and you shouldn't try.
+First and foremost, RPython is a language designed for writing interpreters.
 It is a restricted subset of Python.
 If you program is not an interpreter but tries to do "real things", like use *any* part of the standard Python library or *any* 3rd-party library, then it is not RPython to start with.
 You should